-The plastics and silicones used for resin mold-making are inherently designed not to stick to resin.
+The plastics and silicones used for resin mold-making are designed not to stick to resin.
 So if the resin isn’t supposed to stick to them, why use a mold release?

 Let me put it into practical terms with this example…

 You are using a mold not intended for resin

 If you are using a mold that isn’t designed for resin, you should definitely use a mold release.
 This includes plastic candy molds, candle molds, and other plastic molds you might want to try with resin.
-Using a mold release is essential if you have any chance of getting them demolded.
+Using a mold release is essential if you have any chance of demolding those resin charms.

 Reason 3: It prolongs your mold life

 When using molds for resin, they will degrade over time.
-Continuous twisting can warp a plastic mold while silicone molds get microtears that wear out the mold faster.
+Twisting can warp a plastic mold while silicone molds get microtears that wear out the mold faster.
 Using a mold release means you don’t have to pull or twist on the mold as hard, which means your mold will last longer.

 What resin mold release do I use?

 The Castin’ Craft mold release is a great alternative.
 It doesn’t create the ‘cloud’ the Petrolease does, but still works quite well.